Stockton, Whatley, Davin & Co.: History

+The main offices of SWD in downtown Jacksonville were demolished in late 1962 and replaced with a seven-story office building designed by architects Saxelbye & Powell.
+The 79052 sqft building opened in November, 1963 in addition to ten other offices in Florida.
+The company's executives occupied one floor, the staff utilized five floors, and the seventh floor was reserved for the employee lounge.

 The General American Oil Company purchased SWD in 1964.

-Don Davis was named General Manager of Deerwood Country Club in 1965, a position he held for over 20 years.
-In 1978, Davis was promoted to Operations Vice President of SWD, responsible for all Deerwood Club operations, including the sale of residences and home sites.

-William F. Aberly joined SWD as Financial Vice President in 1965 and retired as Chairman and CEO in 1984 prior to the company's dissolution.
+Don Davis was named general manager of Deerwood Country Club in 1965, a position he held for over 20 years.
+In 1978, Davis was promoted to operations vice president of SWD, responsible for all Deerwood Club operations, including the sale of residences and home sites.
+William F. Aberly joined SWD as financial vice president in 1965 and retired as chairman and CEO in 1984, prior to the company's dissolution.

+Like his father, James Stockton, Jr. began working with his own father at SWD.
+While on safari to Africa in 1970, he envisioned another golf course resort development like Ponte Vedra in the wild landscape along the coast.
+After he returned to Florida, he arranged to purchase 1,600 feet of ocean frontage near property SWD had available since the 1960s.
+He engaged a golf course architect and an engineering firm to draw plans for a new development named Sawgrass that eventually encompassed 1,200 acres.

 Phillips Petroleum Company acquired SWD early in 1983 in the $1.1 billion purchase of the General American Oil Company of Texas, which announced a plan to sell SWD.
 A number of banks and corporations made combined offers for the 50,000+ acres of real estate and $100+ million in mortgage notes.
 When the bids were analyzed, Phillips saw that they would maximize their return by selling SWD's real estate and mortgages separately.

-First National Bank of Boston was not interested in the real estate, so their offer of $120 million for the mortgage banking business was accepted.
+Executives of First National Bank of Boston were not interested in the real estate; their offer of $120 million for the mortgage banking business was accepted.
 Gate Petroleum bid $60 million for the real estate portfolio, which was less than the value of the assets, but they were the only entity that submitted an offer on just the real estate, so the properties were sold to Gate.